t-carroll/iASPP_keratinocyte_ChIPseq_RNAseq/README.md

 ## Citation
 If using the data or analyses from this repository or the underlying publication in your work, please make sure to cite the following publication:
+"Mutant Ras and inflammation-driven skin tumorigenesis is suppressed via a JNK-iASPP-AP1 axis".
+Al Moussawi *et al*. *Cell Reports*, 2022.

+## Need help?
+Ping me a message @t-carroll, or raise an issue on the tab above!